forest-shadow/js-data-structures/LinkedList/readme.md

     - Set the `next` property on the node to be whatever `prev` is
     - Set `prev` to be the `value` of the `node` variable
     - Set the `node` variable to be the `value` of the next variable

+## Big O of Singly Linked Lists

+Insertion — `O(1)`

+Removal — it depends... `O(1)` or `O(N)`

+Searching — `O(N)`

+Access — `O(N)`

+- Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required.
+- Arrays contain a built in index whereas Linked Lists do not.
+Accessing random element by index is more effective in arrays rather than in Singly Linked list.
+- The idea of a list data structure that consists of Nodes is the foundation for other data structures like Stacks and Queues